vvvvvjdy/SRA/README.md

 Note that there are several options in `gen.sh` file that you need to complete:
 - `SAMPLE_DIR`: Base directory to save the generated images and .npz file
 - `CKPT`: Checkpoint path (This can also be your downloaded local file of the ckpt file we provide above)

+And for ImageNet 512x512 with CFG, we use the guidance scale of 2.5 with the guidance interval, which is a little bit different from  hyperparameters used in ImageNet 256x256.

 ##### 6.2.Sampling with DiT + SRA
 ```bash